Poisson boundary of group extensions: The cautiousness criterion for triviality of the boundary

 \begin{rem}[$2$ -dimensional (torsion-free) case with non-trivial boundary].

-Lamplighter Baumslag Solitar group for $d=2$ will be shown to have non-trivial boundary for any non-degenerate finite entropy measure, as we will see in Example \ref{exa:m1m2mxmy}.
-And a similar more general family of examples will be discussed in Proposition \ref{prop:Galpha}. \end{rem}
+Lamplighter-Baumslag-Solitar group on $2$ variables will be shown to have a non-trivial boundary for any non-degenerate finite entropy measure, as we will see in Example \ref{exa:m1m2mxmy}.
+And a similar, more general family of examples will be discussed in Proposition \ref{prop:Galpha}. \end{rem}

 The following corollary explains the implication of corollary \ref{cor:rank2rank1} to more general linear groups. \begin{cor} Let $F$ be either a function field over at most $2$ variables of positive characteristic or $F$ is a function field over at most $1$ variable in characteristic $0$.
-Then any virtually solvable group, linear over $F$ is Liouville: any finitely supported (and more generally any finite second moment) centered measure on this group has trivial boundary. \end{cor}
+Then any virtually solvable group, linear over $F$ is Liouville: any finitely supported (and more generally any finite second moment) centered measure on this group has a trivial boundary. \end{cor}

 \begin{proof} By Theorem \ref{thm:lineargroups}, it suffices to prove for $2 \times 2$ basic blocks that the corresponding random walks are Liouville.
-Observe that these blocks have dimension at most $2$ if the characteristics is positive, and at most $1$ if characteristics $0$.
-Indeed, this follows from Lemma \ref{lem:fieldsrank}.
-By Corollary \ref{cor:rank2rank1} the corresponding random walks have trivial Poisson boundary proving the corollary \end{proof}
+Observe that these blocks have dimension at most $2$ if the characteristic is positive, and at most $1$ if the characteristic $0$.
+Indeed, this follows from Lemma \ref{exa:twobytworank}.
+By Corollary \ref{cor:rank2rank1} the corresponding random walks have a trivial Poisson boundary, proving the corollary. \end{proof}

 \begin{exa} [Baumslag groups $B_{d,p}$ revisited]